Exo-TiC/ExoTiC-UVIS/docs/source/index.rst

 Acknowledgements
 ----------------

-ExoTiC-UVIS is built by Abby Boehm and Carlos Gascon.
+:code:`HUSTLE-tools` is built and maintained by Abby Boehm and Carlos Gascon.

-Add HUSTLE/other contributor acknowledgements here...
+We also thank Hannah Wakeford, David Grant, and Ailsa Campbell for contributing to the development and testing of :code:`HUSTLE-tools`!

-If you make use of ExoTiC-UVIS in your research, see the :doc:`citation page <views/citation>` for info on how to cite this package.
+If you make use of :code:`HUSTLE-tools` in your research, see the :doc:`citation page <views/citation>` for info on how to cite this package.
 Anyone can get involved by following the :doc:`contributing guidelines <views/contributing>`.
 You can find other software from the Exoplanet Timeseries Characterisation (ExoTiC) ecosystem